 Draw one tiny arrow, corner bracket, or fake tape mark near the lift edge.
 Do not decorate every side.
 The loose edge should still be easy to find.

-Quiet expert move: let the memo overlap one existing element by a few millimeters.
-A photo corner, receipt edge, or highlighter strip can sit partly under the tip-in so it feels placed, not dropped on top at the end.
+For a quieter integration, let the memo overlap one replaceable element by a few millimeters.
+A photo mat, receipt edge, or highlighter strip can sit partly under the tip-in so it feels placed rather than added at the end.

 Vertical Flip-Out